 The relation between impedance and loudness is inversely proportionate.
 Lesser the impedance, higher the output volume.
-This is not always the case when caring about quality of output as fidelity is a different aspect.
+This is not always the case when considering quality of output as fidelity is a different aspect.

-It is considered, higher the impedance better the audio quality.
+There’s a notion that higher the impedance better the audio quality.
 This statement is not always true.
-Headphones having 35 ohms impedance are also used for professional setups as they sound excellent.
+Headphones having 35 ohms impedance are also used in professional setups too..
 How to justify this statement?